casey/just/README.md

 normal.
 All other exit codes are reserved and should not be used, as they may be given meaning in a future version of `just`.

-If the `guards` settings is unset or false, `?` sigils are ignored.
+If the `guards` settings is unset or false, `?` sigils are ignored and instead treated as part of the command.

 ```just
 set guards